-Before joining the World Bank Group, Cristina worked as an economist for the Spanish Agnecy for International Development Cooperation (AECID) in Oran, Algeria where she supported regional economic development in Western Algeria.
-Prior to her experience with AECID, Cristina was a consultant for Technopolis Group in Brussels, Belgium.
-During her experience, Cristina conducted comparative analyses and evaluations of STI policies and practices across EU countries, and was deputy manager for the Regional Innovation Monitor and InnoPolicy TrendChart projects for DG Enterprise and Industry (EC).
+Before joining the World Bank Group, Navarrete worked as an economist for the Spanish Agency for International Development Cooperation in Oran, Algeria, where she supervised programs on regional economic development in Western Algeria.
+Prior to that, she was adviser to Technopolis Group in Brussels, Belgium, focusing on comparative analyses and evaluations of innovation policies and practices across EU countries.

 - Procuring Social Impact

 - eLearning for Social Enterprises: Lessons from the DM Pilot